It is a very well-known result in mathematical literature and proven in almost all analysis undergraduate books and lectures that

 There are a couple of small and a large problem with the above proof that are generally not addressed in most books.

-• A standard proof goes as follows.
+A standard proof goes as follows.

 But this also hides the derivatives when looking through the lens of rigor.
 Where are the derivatives?
 Well, the shell method is rigorously proven by the change-of-variables formula.
-In this case, we change variables from to (cartesian to polar).
-The Jacobian of this transformation is where the derivatives are hidden.
+In this case, we change variables from

-• How about a non-integral proof?
+How about a non-integral proof?
 Like say Archimedes' proof, where he shows that the area of the circle is neither greater than nor less than the area of a triangle with a base equal to the circumference and height equal to the radius?

 If one reads very carefully, the proof assumes that if a curve converges pointwise to another curve (in this case, inscribed polygons converging to a circle), then so does the areas.
 This is not rigorously justified and can fall prey to the staircase paradox.
 The rigorous justification again uses the limit in question so... we get the point.

-As we argued before, it is enough to show that is a subset of the sector .
-It will follow from some very simple results.
+As we argued before, it is enough to show that

 The main idea would be to show that triangles and sectors are convex, and that triangles are the smallest convex set defined by any 3 points.
 And then we will note that we have our triangle and sector defined by the same set of points, and hence the sector must be at least as big as the triangle.

-Definition 2 (Convex hull of a set ).
+The convex hull of a set

-A convex combination of a set of points is the set
+A convex combination of a set of points

 Proof.

-Assume we have proven it for points.
-Now suppose we have points .
-The convex combination looks like
+Assume we have proven it for

 Thus by induction, we are done.